orm81zp/project-BabyYodaBot/README.md

 phone                     - begins with + and consist of 12 digits.
 Example: +380630000001
 old phone                 - same as for <phone>
 new phone                 - same as for <phone>
-address                   - from 10 to 100 characters.
+address                   - from 5 to 100 characters.
 Example: USA Brooklyn, state Michigan, 3854 Central Avenue email                     - a valid email address.
-Example: maxi21@gmail.com index                     - a sequence number, starts from 1 tag|s>                    - from 1 to 15 word characters, no spaces, can be a list separeted by space.
+Example: maxi21@gmail.com Id                        - a sequence number, starts from 1 tag                       - from 1 to 15 word characters, no spaces, can be a list separeted by space.
 Example: shopping buy food text                      - from 10 to 500 characters birthday                  - a valid date, equivalent to "DD.MM.YYYY", no future's date of birth.
-Example: 24.06.2001 days                      - a number of days.
-Example: 7, 14 search                    - case-insensitive world characters.
+Example: 24.06.2001 birthday range            - a number of days or a date (DD.MM).
+Example: 14, 01.12 search                    - case-insensitive world characters.
 Example: Hello World
 ```